-In my role as a member of the Work and Pensions Select Committee, we examined at length, after taking evidence, the whole situation with WASPI and came up with a recommendation, which I pushed for, for a solution of ‘less for longer’.
+In my role as a member of the Work and Pensions Select Committee before the election period, we examined at length, after taking evidence, the whole situation with WASPI and came up with a recommendation, which I pushed for, for a solution of ‘less for longer’.
 This has been implemented in the US, Canada and some European countries.
 This found favour with some WASPI campaigners, but not universally so, as many have voiced that they simply wanted a return to retirement at 60.

 Another aspect that is poorly understood is the effect of the new Single State Pension, which all WASPI women affected, having sufficient years of NI contributions will be entitled to, once they reach the revised State Pension Age.
 It is currently £155.65 per week, rising to £159.55 after April 2017 under the guaranteed triple lock annual rise system.
 Compare this with the ‘old’ state pension rates for those reaching retirement age prior to April 2016 of £119.30 and the comparison is quite stark.
 I am sorry to say that few WASPI campaigners have taken the effect of this fully on board.